-Supervisor is a client/server system that allows its users to monitor and control a number of processes on UNIX-like operating systems.
+Supervisor is a client/server system that allows its users to monitor and control several processes on UNIX-like operating systems.
 It is used to control processes related to a project or a customer and is meant to start like any other program at boot time.
 Features of Supervisor includes simple, centralized, efficient, extensible, compatible and proven.

 The main components of the Supervisor are:

 supervisorctl: The command-line client piece of the supervisor is named supervisorctl.
-It provides a shell-like interface to the features provided by supervisord.
+It provides a shell-like interface to the features offered by supervisord.

 In this guide, we will install the latest version of supervisor on CentOS 7